vktr274/MLP-Fashion-MNIST/README.md

 Run `pip install -r requirements.txt` before running the code.

+To launch Tensorboard for training monitoring, run `tensorboard --logdir "logs/fit"` in the root directory of the project.

 ## Dataset

 We used the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset for this project.
 It contains 60,000 training images and 10,000 test images.
 Each image is a 28x28 grayscale image, associated with a label from 10 classes.
 The dataset is available in both libraries.